matomo-org/developer-documentation/docs/generated/master/Piwik/Common.md

 <a name="getSqlStringFieldsArray" id="getSqlStringFieldsArray"></a>
 ### `getSqlStringFieldsArray()`

-Returns a string with a comma separated list of placeholders for use in an SQL query based on the list of fields we're referencing.
+Returns a string with a comma separated list of placeholders for use in an SQL query.

+Used mainly
-Used mainly to fill the `IN (...)` part of a query.
+to fill the `IN (...)` part of a query.

 #### Signature